fihufil/firebat/README.md

-# ipaas - program for starting iptables firewall on startup
+# firebat - program for starting iptables firewall on startup

 ## Description
 This program starts iptables rules stored in /etc/ipaas at system boot.